lebedevsergey/LJPoster/readme.md

 # LJPoster #

 ### What is it? ###
-*  A simple class for working with LiveJournal posts through API
+* A simple PHP class for working with LiveJournal posts through API
+* Requires PHP 5.6 or higher
 * Supports:
   * Posts reading
   * Post creating